Amchitka Pass

 Amchitka Pass is a strait in Alaska, United States.
-It is located in the Aleutian Islands on the 180th meridian, between the Rat Islands group to the west and the Delarof Islands to the east.
+It is the largest pass in the Aleutian Islands on the 180th meridian, between the Rat Islands group to the west and the Delarof Islands to the east.
 Amchitka Pass has a least width of 50 mi and depths of 249 ft to over 6,000 ft.
 The islands on both sides of the pass should be cleared by at least 5 mi.
 Heavy tide rips have been observed off the east end of Amchitka Island.
 The pass is dangerous in heavy weather, particularly for small and medium craft; currents appear erratic in direction and velocities may be strong.
 This may account for reports of very large seas and strong tide rips.